isutton/TumblrKit/README.md

 Currently you can:

 * Fetch posts from Tumblr (regular, conversation, quote and link)
-* Upload posts to Tumblr (regular, conversation, quote and link)
+* Upload posts to Tumblr (regular, conversation, quote, link and photo)

 Usage
 -----